Two ways to import products data to the Shopify store

 Below, you can see a list that shows the structure of a typical product file supported in Shopify.

-Handle: in this field,, you need to specify unique product names using letters, dashes, and numbers.
+In this field, you need to specify unique product names using letters, dashes, and numbers.
 Also note that spaces, accents, periods, and other characters are not allowed.
 It is also worth mentioning that Shopify uses handles in product URLs.

 Besides, Shopify treats every line in the CSV file that starts with a different handle as a new product.
 However, you can use multiple lines with the same handle to add multiple images to a single product.
 Since this field is required, it cannot be blank or missing.

-Vendor.
-In this field you need to enter the vendor name of the product and should have more than two characters.
+In this field, you need to enter the vendor name of the product which should have more than two characters.

 TRUE – the product is published.